-After giving significant weight to the development plan, the proposal complies to the planning policies and the design of the developments reflects well with the existing building.
+After giving significant weight to the development plans, the proposal complies to the planning policies and the design of the developments reflects well with the existing building.
+Mitigation by the installation of a bird box has been included within the proposal therefore, the proposed development can be approved with no additional conditions required.

-15.0 Recommendation:
+15.0 Recommendation

-Grant permission subject to conditions
+Grant, subject to conditions